sero-dev/adventure-works/README.md

 - Start a SQL Server instance.
 - Use the import-data service to wait for the SQL Server instance to be ready.
-- Import the AdventureWorks.bak file into the SQL Server instance.
+- Import the AdventureWorks2022.bak file into the SQL Server instance.

 ### 5. Connect to SQL Server